ansible-collections/overview/README.rst

 We recognize that many users install Ansible directly from devel, and generally we do our best to keep the devel branch stable.
 These changes, however, will have a very large short-term impact, and we cannot guarantee that devel will be as stable as it has been in the past through this migration process.

+These changes, however, will have both a temporary and permanent impact.

+* Temporarily

+  * These changes are large and invasive so there may be bugs which break many things.
+  * We cannot guarantee that devel will be as stable as it has been in the past during this transition period.
+* Permanent

+  * Users of devel will need to get both ansible (program) and the ansible collections that their playbooks rely on.
+The collections will reside in multiple other git repositories (or can be installed from galaxy).
+  * If your workflow presently updates your checkout of the ansible devel branch, you'll need to change it to also retrieve the collections you need otherwise your playbooks will fail once we migrate the contents.
+More information about what collections modules and plugins are migrating to to come.

 Q: When will the next version of Ansible be released with these changes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^